 - a bank statement from within the last three months.
 This can be a scanned paper statement, or a copy downloaded from an online account.
 We need to see the bank name, your group’s name, the address where statements go, the account number and the sort code.
 You may redact transactions if needed.

 Finally, you must read the terms and conditions and click ‘submit’.

-Please contact us if you can't use the online form, or attach any of the documents.
-We'll support you to make your application in another way.
+Please contact us if you can’t use the online form, or you are unable to attach any of the documents.
+We’ll support you to make your application in another way.

 You are always welcome to call or email our Grants Team if you have a question, or if you are not sure if this is the right place to apply for money.

 Call us on 01749 344949 and ask to speak to Kirsty or email the team at email@example.com